freshheads/maatcss/README.md

-# FH STYLE STANDARDS
+# Maatcss

 **Extensible, scalable, Sass-based modules that can be used as starting point for UI projects**

-The Freshheads Style Standards do not provide you with UI and design out of the box, instead, it provides you with a solid architectural baseline upon which to complete your own work.
+The maatcss modules do not provide you with UI and design out of the box, instead, it provides you with a solid architectural baseline upon which to complete your own work.
 Every module can be replaced, ignored or extended so it doesn't limit you when new strategies or technologies arise.

 ## Features